IsaakBM/cesmle-ocn-fetch/README.md

 - `vertical_interpolate_to_reference.slurm.sh` is the step that creates `on_glorys/` outputs before vertically matched climatologies are computed.

-- `delta_from_climatologies.slurm.sh` computes future-minus-baseline anomaly
+- `delta_from_climatologies.slurm.sh` computes model-derived change-field
   products; it does not add them to a baseline.

 - `add_anomaly_to_baseline.slurm.sh` and